Mpox

 Isolation and monitoring of contacts

 Individuals experiencing symptoms of monkeypox should isolate and seek testing and medical care as necessary.
-You are considered infectious and should isolate until the rash has fully healed and a fresh layer of skin has formed, which can take 2–4 weeks.
+You are considered infectious and should isolate until the rash has fully healed and a fresh layer of skin has formed, which can take 2 to 4 weeks.

-Close contacts should monitor for symptoms and check their temperature twice a day for 21 days from the time of their last known exposure to monkeypox.
+Close contacts should monitor for symptoms for 21 days from the time of their last known exposure to Mpox.
 Medium and high-risk close contacts are recommended for vaccination, which generally would include those who had direct contact with, or were within six feet of the individual for three hours or more, while that individual was symptomatic.
 Contacts do not need to quarantine from work, school, or other activities as long as they remain symptom-free.
 If a contact develops symptoms within the 21-day period, they should isolate, seek testing, and contact their primary care provider as needed.

 Treatment